Friday, February 29, 2008

 Good riddance to the policy, I say.
 Because here's some backstory:

-In the 1980s, officials routinely forced women to abort fetuses that would have resulted in above-quota births, and both men and women were often forced to undergo sterilization operations.
+In the 1980s, officials routinely forced women to abort fetuses that would have resulted in above-quota births, and both men and women were often forced to undergo sterilization operations.'Nuf said.

 Enforcement of the policy has softened markedly in recent years, with most areas relying on fines to ensure compliance.
 But scandals over forced abortions continue to arise periodically.
 The restrictions also have deepened a severe imbalance in the ratio of boys to girls in the population because many families have used selective abortions to ensure the birth of a son, the traditional preference.